 Over 700 people found this review helpful.
-That means a significant amount of those 763 people probably chose not to stay there.
+That means a significant number of those 763 people probably chose not to stay there.
 Numbers like that definitely affect how well you attract customers and your profitability.

 Online reviews aren’t really the issue.
 It is the words you use that matter.
 How you use welcoming or threatening words is up to you.
 Implying a threat is not the way to go.
 Customers can and will simply choose somewhere else to spend their money.

-When you are creating signs, postings and web pages, look at the wording and see if it really states what you mean to say and do.
+When you are creating signs, postings, and web pages, look at the wording and see if it really states what you mean to say and do.

 So what was the point of coming up with such a policy in the first place?
-I expect because someone at the inn wanted to get a handle on the situation and didn’t realize how such a thing could blow back in their face.
+I expect this because someone at the inn wanted to get a handle on the situation and didn’t realize how such a thing could blow back in their face.

-As a retailer, you may feel powerless against online reviews but it would be better to set the right expectations one-on-one, than think you are saving your time and energy by trying to control naysayers.
+As a retailer, you may feel powerless against online reviews, but it would be better to set the right expectations one-on-one than think you are saving your time and energy by trying to control naysayers.